eclipse-sumo/sumo/docs/web/docs/Tutorials/Driving_in_Circles.md

 First attempt to run the simulation

-Now let us try to start SUMO with the config that we have just created.
+Now let us try to start sumo with the config that we have just created.
-To do so either double-click on the configuration-file `circles.sumocfg` (under Windows, if your installation was done with default settings) or change to the `baseDir` in a terminal and start SUMO (with graphical user interface) there by typing `sumo -c circles.sumocfg`.
-(If this does not start SUMO, you might have to add the sumo/bin directory to your PATH?)
+To do so either double-click on the configuration-file `circles.sumocfg` (under Windows, if your installation was done with default settings) or change to the `baseDir` in a terminal and start sumo (with graphical user interface) there by typing `sumo -c circles.sumocfg`.
+(If this does not start sumo, you might have to add the SUMO/bin directory to your PATH?)

 Did it work?
 No.